Use Émile from your AI assistant

 delete_bottleRemove a bottle

-recommend_bottlesRecommendation for a meal or based on maturity
+recommend_bottlesPairing recommendation for a meal or based on drinking maturity

 scan_labelIdentify a wine from a label photo